-Appropriate documentation (Social Security number, marriage certificate, birth certificate, court decree, etc.) must be submitted to the LGHIB.
+Appropriate documentation (Social Security number, marriage certificate, birth certificate, court decree, etc.) must be submitted to Local Gov. Note: To ensure that enrollment deadlines are met, forms should be submitted to Local Gov even if all the required documentation is not available.